awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Default value on Windows: `1h`
 The minimum time interval between when an image is pulled and when it can be considered for automated image cleanup\.

+`NON_ECS_IMAGE_MINIMUM_CLEANUP_AGE`
+Example values: `30m`
+Default value on Linux: `1h`
+Default value on Windows: `1h`
+The minimum time interval between when a non\-Amazon ECS image is created and when it can be considered for automated image cleanup\.

 `ECS_NUM_IMAGES_DELETE_PER_CYCLE`
 Example values: `5`
 Default value on Linux: `5`